wizcamp/wizcamp-realms-demo/session-guides/SESSION-03.md

 ### Step 1: Add imports to App

-To access shared state and use screen constants, we need to import the `useGame` hook, `SCREENS` constants, and the `GameMap` component.
+Import the tools you'll need for screen navigation and the game map.

 ```javascript
 // Add these three imports